valeria921/SnapFact/README.md

 Frontend: http://localhost:3000
 Admin Panel: http://localhost:8000/your-admin-url/

 ## ⚙️ Deployment

 The app is ready for deployment with Docker.
-Make sure your .env variables are set properly for production.
+Make sure your `.env` variables are set properly for production.

 ## 🖼️ Image Credits

-Illustration used in the project are from Storyset:
+Illustration used in the project is from [Storyset](https://storyset.com/technology).
-<a href="https://storyset.com/technology">Technology illustrations by Storyset</a>